vpuh1/csg/README.md

 ```
 where `src` is a source directory with Markdown files and `dst` is a destination directory, respectively.
 ### Installation
-Install `pandoc`, clone this repo, after that.
+Install `pandoc`, clone this repo, after that:
 ```
 cd src && make && sudo make install
 ```
-You can find your csg files under ~/.csg
+You can find your csg files under `~/.csg `
 See `man csg` for more info.